 A detail record is provided for each newly installed ECoS Device within a reporting period for which the report recipient is the Responsible Supplier.

-In the case of the GPF, the device will appear in the report once the Comms Hub has sent a notification to the CSP to indicate that it is on the network in the reporting period.
+In the case of the GPF, the Device will appear in the report once the Comms Hub has sent a notification to the CSP to indicate that it is on the network in the reporting period.

-For other device types, the device will appear in the report when the device status changes from “pending” to “commissioned” in the reporting period
+For other Device types, the Device will appear in the report when the Device status changes from “pending” to “commissioned” in the reporting period